thoughtspot/thoughtspot.github.io/_admin/ts-cloud/app-templates.md

 Once you connect to your data, you can work with your ThoughtSpot contacts to deploy ThoughtSpot's scriptable applications, or SpotApps, which provide an easy way for you to start getting value from your data.

-ThoughtSpot offers [pre-built SpotApps](#pre-built-spotapps), which leverage your data in Snowflake, Amazon Redshift, Google BigQuery, or Azure Synapse to provide pre-built Pinboards, Answers, Views, Tables and Worksheets.
-You can also [create your own SpotApps](#create-spotapps) by exporting multiple objects of the same type in one zip file, or an object and its associated data sources, and migrating these objects to another environment.
+ThoughtSpot offers [pre-built SpotApps](#pre-built-spotapps), which leverage your data in Snowflake, Amazon Redshift, Google BigQuery, or Azure Synapse to provide pre-built Pinboards, Answers, Views, Tables, and Worksheets.
+You can also [create your own custom SpotApps](#create-spotapps) that satisfy your specific business needs.

 {: id="pre-built-spotapps"}
 ## Pre-built SpotApps